-According to SAP, big data analytics “examines large amounts of data to uncover hidden patterns, correlations and other insights.
+According to SAP, big data analytics “examines large amounts of data to uncover hidden patterns, correlations, and other insights.
 With today’s technology, it’s possible to analyze your data and get answers from it almost immediately – an effort that’s slower and less efficient with more traditional business intelligence solutions.”

-Within that context, we focus on two of the biggest benefits of big data analytics: harness data to identify new opportunities and the speed it brings to make immediate, better-informed decisions that enable organizations to work faster and stay agile.
+Within that context, we focus on two of the biggest benefits of big data analytics: harnessing data to identify new opportunities and the speed it brings to make immediate, better-informed decisions that enable organizations to work faster and stay agile.

 Big data advanced analytics uses sophisticated quantitative methods to extract insights that would otherwise be hard to discover with traditional approaches.
 Advanced analytics covers predictive, prescriptive, and artificial intelligence techniques such as machine learning and natural language processing.

-Tools for analyzing Big Data
+Tools for Analyzing Big Data

 We are increasingly seeing progressive organizations complement the best of human decision-making capabilities with computing prowess. intelligence, and accuracy of artificial intelligence in the form of analytics tools for big data and tools for analyzing big data to discover or create opportunities.

 Next, we’ll dive into some of the most interesting big data analytical tools for your business: